KNOWLEDGE BASE Data Protection Regulations In the UK

 To whom and what do the Privacy and Electronic Communications Regulations apply?

 In the context of data protection regulation, the PECR govern the use of cookies.
-For information about how the PECR apply to other areas of marketing, see our Go To Market sections, including the main Go To Market page, Email, Direct Mail, and Mobile-Phone-Fax.
+Check out the UK PECR page for information about how the PECR apply to other areas of marketing.

 What are the important terms to understand?